nixpulvis/nixpulvis.github.io/README.md

 To create a rambling simply make a new file in the `_ramblings/` directory, and name it with the format `YYYY-MM-DD-the-title.md`.
-There is only one required YAML front matter attribute, `layout: post`.
+There is only one required YAML front matter attribute, `layout: rambling`.
 Otherwise, you may set `draft: true` to make the post appear greyed out to viewers, or `published: false` to completely hide it.